 The central part of the engine is the so-called core - a special compressor designed to compress the incoming air before sending it to the combustion chamber.
 In this regard, SABER is similar to traditional turbojet engines, however, it does not have a turbine behind the combustion chamber and some other elements.
 The compressor is driven by a turbine that draws energy from the air cooling system.

 The SABER combustion chamber is similar to fluid rocket engines.
 Using a turbopump, it is proposed to supply fuel and an oxidizing agent - gaseous air or liquid oxygen, depending on the operating mode.
 In both modes, liquefied hydrogen is used as fuel.

 Around the main combustion chamber is a second chamber, similar to a ramjet engine.
 It is designed to work in some modes and increase the overall thrust of the engine.
 Like the main combustion chamber, auxiliary direct-flow runs on hydrogen.

-Now the goal of the SABER project is to develop a hybrid engine with fairly high performance and limited dimensions.
+Now the goal of the SABER project is to develop a hybrid engine with sufficiently high performance and limited dimensions.
 The finished product should not be larger than the serial Pratt & Whitney F135 - no more than 5,6 m in length and less than 1,2 m in diameter.
-At the same time, universality and high performance should be ensured.
+At the same time, versatility and high performance should be ensured.

 Depending on the operating mode, this option SABER will be able to provide flight at speeds up to M = 25.
 The maximum thrust in "air" mode will reach 350 kN, in rocket mode - 500 kN.
 The main positive feature will be the ability to solve all problems with a single engine.